-Provided by the Champaign County Convention and Visitors Bureau
+- Local Hotel Listing.
+This list is provided by the Champaign County Convention and Visitors Bureau.

 All University Housing residence halls feature on-campus locations, convenient services in the hall, and professional staff.
 Living on campus also means that you will be able to use your meal plan in any University Housing dining hall.